islam-ahsanul/themeCalc/README.md

 A basic calculator with some themes created with Tkinter.

-I made this during my CSE111 days.
+Made this during my CSE111 days.

+# Usage

+Run the Python code on your local machine.